dariuszSki/ziti-agent-wh/demo/README.md

     ```shell
     sudo ziti-edge-tunnel add --jwt "$(< ./testUser.jwt)" --identity testUser
     ```
-    if using Windows/Mac App - [WinOS Enrolling](https://openziti.io/docs/reference/tunnelers/windows#enrolling), [MacOS Enrolling](https://openziti.io/docs/reference/tunnelers/windows#enrolling)
+    If using Windows/Mac App - [WinOS Enrolling](https://openziti.io/docs/reference/tunnelers/windows#enrolling), [MacOS Enrolling](https://openziti.io/docs/reference/tunnelers/windows#enrolling)

 ### Export NetFoundry Network and EKS/GKE Details

 --------------------

 **IMPORTANT: Copy the code directly to the linux terminal to create required files/resources.
-In AWS, the VPC and network will be created part of `eksctl create cluster` command.
+In AWS, the VPC and network will be created part of `eksctl create cluster` command and one needs to have administrator permissions.
 Whereas in GKE, it is expected that VPC and network are already prebuilt.
-In AWS, one needs to have administrator permissions.
-The gke-service-account is the part before @ and can be found under IAM-->Permissions, i.e. `{GKE_SERVICE_ACCOUNT}@{GKE_PROJECT_NAME}.iam.gserviceaccount.com`.
+The service account is the part before @ and can be found under IAM-->Permissions, i.e. `{GKE_SERVICE_ACCOUNT}@{GKE_PROJECT_NAME}.iam.gserviceaccount.com`.
 The subnetwork is the subnet name and must be in the same region as indicated in GKE_REGION.
-If you already have clusters up, then you can skip on to [Export Cluster Context Names](#export-cluster-context-names) section**
+If you already have clusters up, then you can skip to [Export Cluster Context Names](#export-cluster-context-names) section**

 --------------------